top of page

 What is the average house roof replacement cost in the U.S.?

 The most common roofing material in the U.S. is asphalt because of their affordability.
-They’re uniquely adapt at fitting to almost any home style and generally easy to maintain.
+They’re uniquely adept at fitting to almost any home style and generally easy to maintain.

 These numbers are just an average estimate.
 For the best accuracy, it’s crucial to have a reputable contractor perform a thorough inspection for the most accurate quote.
 In general your roof pricing may vary depending on the following factors: